-Welcome to www.n-georgia.com Discover Georgia's Satilla River - The Satilla River is considered to be one of the most scenic and natural rivers in south Georgia.
+Welcome to www.n-georgia.com Visit Satilla River - It is considered to be one of the most scenic and natural rivers in south Georgia.
 Originating in Ben Hill County, the river takes a free flowing and winding course for 260 miles before emptying into the Atlantic Ocean.
 Stay and Play in GA!

 Georgia Festivals and Events